 The IGB has made IG training compliance a priority, setting a target of 95% overall compliance.
-Although this target has not been achieved, significant improvement was made during the year.
+Although this target has been missed, significant improvement was made during the year.
 At the end of 2018/19 the Health Board stood at 85% overall compliance, a 25% increase from 12 months previously.